 Spring 2017 – The students planted 120 trees at five sites in the north and south forests.
 This included 10 Butternuts from the Butternut Recovery Program run by the Rideau Valley Conservation Authority.

-OSC is taking delivery of bat boxes built by the students this spring.
-The boxes will be distributed to suitable areas needing mosquito control.
+The OSC now has 24 bat boxes, which will be distributed to suitable areas throughout the city needing mosquito control.

 The students provided content to two interpretive signs that were installed in July at the entrances to trails in the north and south forests.
 The signs inform the community about the biodiversity of plants and animals that make this woodland, surrounded by suburbs, an oasis of nature to be enjoyed and respected.

 We unveiled the signs on 18 September 2017 with the staff and students of École secondaire catholique Pierre-Savard.
 Also on hand were Councillor Michael Qaqish, City of Ottawa project lead Martha Copestake, and some board members from Conseil des écoles catholiques du Centre-Est. Three of the students told the gathering about what working in the forest meant to them.